mbernste/mbernste.github.io/_posts/2024-10-20-diffusion_part2.md

 3. As training a hierarchical variational autoencoder that uses a parameterless inference model
 4. As breaking up a difficult problem into many easier problems

-A 5th perspective that motivates the loss function lies in its connection with [score matching models](https://arxiv.org/abs/1907.05600); however, this merits a longer conversation that merits its own post.
+A 5th perspective that motivates the loss function lies in its connection with [score matching models](https://arxiv.org/abs/1907.05600); however, this merits a longer conversation that should be provided its own post.
+Stay tuned!

 ## 1. As maximum-likelihood estimation